j3k2/angularjs-webpack-boilerplate/README.md

 Examples are provided to illustrate best practices for structuring a component-based workflow.

+Features include:
+- Routing with `ui-router`
+- XHR requests with `angular-local-storage` for local storage caching
-Includes routing, XHR requests, and dev/prod builds (with linting, minification, and source maps).
+- Seperate webpack builds for development/production (with ES6 linting, minification, and source maps)

 #### Development guidelines
 Guidelines specific to module/dependency system in AngularJS: